Thelymitra spadicea: Taxonomy and naming

 Thelymitra spadicea was first formally described in 1999 by David Jones from a specimen collected near Stanley and the description was published in Australian Orchid Research.
 The specific epithet (spadicea) is a Latin word meaning “of a light brown colour", referring to the colour of the anther lobe.

 Distribution and habitat

-The browntop sun orchid grows in coastal and near coastal heath in northern and western Tasmania.
+Browntop sun orchid grows in coastal and near coastal heath in northern and western Tasmania.